franzenzenhofer/dev-book/_chapters/performance-wordpress-theme-selection.md

 * start render (normalized): 700ms (1400ms max)
 * speed index (normalized): 1000ms (2000ms max)

-as you can't control the server performance of theme preview sites, and it might differ from server to server:
+> note: as you can't control the server performance of theme preview sites, and it might differ from server to server:

-* substract the measured TTFB from start render and speed index and
+> * substract the measured TTFB from start render and speed index and
-* add a fixed TTFB of e.g. 200ms to both values
+> * add a fixed TTFB of e.g. 200ms to both values

 **"JS turned off" Test**